The benefits of swimming for all ages and stages

 Whether we’re jumping in creeks, braving our wild oceans or following the long black line in an indoor pool, many Australians embrace swimming from an early age.
 Putting on your swimmers and having a dip is a national pastime, and a rite of passage for Aussie children.

-More than 80% of Aussies live within walking or driving distance of the coast and with roughly 1,077 public aquatic facilities countrywide, it’s hardly surprising Australia’s most successful Olympic sport is in the pool.
+85% of Aussies live within walking or driving distance of the coast and with over 2,000 public aquatic facilities countrywide, it’s hardly surprising Australia’s most successful Olympic sport is in the pool.

 But you don’t need an Olympic medal to take the plunge.
 A recent study released by Swim England shows that the unique benefits of water make it the ideal place for people of all ages and fitness levels to exercise.
 And the best news is there are lots of health benefits to swimming.